-Rik's love for singing began early in his life, with his first recordings being made at age 9, and his first TV appearance at age 12.
-Rik has since performed in many, clubs, concerts, shows, and on Radio and TV.
+Rik's love for singing began early, with his first recordings being created at the age of 9, and his first TV appearance at 12.
+Rik has since performed in many, clubs, concerts, shows, on Radio and TV.

-After his recovery, Rik was also excited to again pursue his art career.
-He took most of his sculpture molds to the foundry he used, to have new castings made for a major upcoming show.
-But fate intervened, and one fateful morning Rik received a phone call from the distraught foundry owner, to inform him that during the night, a gas leak had caused a major explosion, which had destroyed the entire building that housing all of Rik's, and many other sculptors works.
+But one fateful morning Rik received a phone call from the distraught art foundry owner, informing him that during the night, a gas leak had caused a major explosion, destroying the building housing all of Rik's.

 After that devastating news, Rik had to look at his prospects.
 He loved creating art and continued to create new sculptures, but also began spending

 more time performing and singing, including roles